Joey Wendle Preview, Player Props: Marlins vs. Astros

 Astros Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Astros pitching staff ranks eighth in the league.
+- The pitching staff for the Astros has a collective 9.1 K/9, the eighth-best in the league.

-- The Astros' 3.77 team ERA ranks third among all MLB pitching staffs.
+- The Astros have a 3.78 team ERA that ranks third across all league pitching staffs.

-- The right-hander last pitched on Wednesday against the Baltimore Orioles, when he went five innings, allowing two earned runs while giving up four hits.
+- His last appearance came on Saturday against the Los Angeles Angels, when the righty threw six innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.